pragma-/Plang/README.md

     > fn add(a: Real, b: Real) a + b; add(3, "4")
      Error: In function call for `add`, expected Real for parameter `b` but got String

-This version of `add` returns `Any` and its return type will be inferred at run-time from the value being returned.
+This version of `add` returns `Real` because its return type was inferred from the types of its parameters.

 Let's delve a bit into return type inference by considering the `filter` built-in function: